 Don't miss this ultimate, mind-blowing wintertime adventure!
 Check availability by choosing a date.

 If you like, take a complimentary Northern Lights tour in the evening.
 You may choose what kind of Northern Lights experience you prefer: by boat or by bus.
-Go for the boat tour in the Old Harbour, to see the dancing lights over the ocean while the wind plays with your hair, or choose a bus tour to head out into the countryside under cover of darkness and watch for glimmers of colour against a backdrop of the Icelandic wilderness.
+Go for the boat tour in the Old Harbour to see the dancing lights over the ocean while the wind plays with your hair, or choose a bus tour to head out into the countryside under cover of darkness and watch for glimmers of color against a backdrop of the Icelandic wilderness.

 You will be picked up at your accommodation by your friendly guide.
 You will then leave the city behind and head towards a place of enchanting beauty, Thingvellir National Park.
 This UNESCO World Heritage site is the birthplace of the world’s oldest parliament.

-The views from inside Thingvellir are stunning with dramatic rock faces and vast vistas.
+The views from inside Thingvellir are stunning, with dramatic rock faces and vast vistas.
 You will have plenty of time to explore while learning a bit about the first Icelanders.

-You will then return to your accommodation in Reykjavík where you can see more of the city in the evening, or rest up for another incredible day.
+You will then return to your accommodation in Reykjavík, where you can see more of the city in the evening or rest up for another incredible day.

 You will then move onto Skógafoss, another waterfall that’s 18 stories high.
 During the last ice age, this waterfall sat on the coastline of Iceland, but the expanding island has moved it further inland.

 You will then travel further south along the coast.
 As you travel, you will witness the mighty waves of the Atlantic Ocean as they smash into the black volcanic sands of Reynisfjara Beach.
-You will stop here for some further sightseeing, where you can take a look at the strange basalt rock columns and the odd sea stacks just offshore.
+You will stop here for some further sightseeing, where you can look at the strange basalt rock columns and the odd sea stacks just offshore.

-After a break you will continue along the road, passing through barren lava fields, rolling hills and magnificent plains.
+After a break, you will continue along the road, passing through barren lava fields, rolling hills, and magnificent plains.
 You will eventually arrive at Jökulsárlon glacier lagoon.
 This incredibly deep lake is the birthplace of many icebergs.
 The massive pieces of ice float in this lagoon as they shift and change on their journey out to sea.